 - Around 40′ of 1 1/4″ or 1″ wide Lattice Boards – Unfinished if Staining, Primed if Painting

-PLEASE NOTE: Be sure to always wipe away excess glue before it can dry.
+Be sure to always wipe away excess glue before it can dry.
 Use a damp cloth to clean it off your wood.

 To get a perfectly square box, make sure the opposite sides are exactly the same length.
 If you’re horrible at making straight cuts, like me, a cutting guide can be used to guide your circular saw or jigsaw in a perfectly straight line.

-If you’ll be staining your crate, you’ll want to carefully sand the panels with the medium grit paper and a fine grit paper.
+If you’ll be staining your crate, you’ll want to carefully sand the outside of the plywood with the medium grit paper and a fine grit paper.
 Wipe off dust with a tack cloth or very lightly damp cloth.

-Once the sides are assembled, place the open bottom over your plywood bottom.
+Once the sides are assembled, place the open bottom over your plywood.
 Trace outside the edges of the sides to make your cutting guide.